-For satirical news sites like Babylon Bee and The Onion, the headline is everything.
-Most of the article just fleshes out the title’s punchline, fluffs up the paragraph with newsy conventions like the quoting fake sources, citing of studies, etc. Here are a few favorites:
+For online journalists and bloggers this is very important.
+The careful wording of a title is the best way to make sure your article gets a click.
+For satirical news sites like Babylon Bee, The Reductress, and The Onion, the headline is everything.
+Most of the article just fleshes out the title’s punchline, fluffs up the paragraph with newsy conventions like the quoting fake sources, citing studies, etc.

 “Study Reveals: Babies are Stupid”